 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Roman villa site south of Rose Villa is a Romano-British settlement located in Cambridgeshire.
-The site has yielded evidence of Roman occupation and domestic activity, typical of villa complexes that served as agricultural and residential centres during the Roman period in Britain.
-The archaeological remains indicate settlement activity during the Roman occupation of Britain, contributing to understanding of rural Romano-British settlement patterns in the East Anglian region.
+The Roman villa site south of Rose Villa is a Romano-British settlement located in Cambridgeshire.
+The site has yielded archaeological evidence of occupation during the Roman period, contributing to understanding of rural settlement patterns in the East Anglian region during this era.
+Remains of structures and associated artefactual material indicate domestic and agricultural activity typical of villa estates of the second to fourth centuries AD.

 Roman villa site S of Rose Villa is a scheduled monument protected by Historic England under reference 1006872.
 View the official record →